AtharvTrivedi21/base_converter/README.md

 print("Valid Representations:", result)
 ```

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/AtharvTrivedi21/base_converter).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.